Welcome to 4B!

 We had fun doing a reader’s theater, “Tale of Three Trees”.
 They did a great job.
 It is a beautiful story with a deeply spiritual lesson.
 Not only does it require reading and practicing fluency, it takes a certain amount of acting to make it work.
-Another day, they did 2 more reader’s theaters, one a folktale and the other a mystery.
+I find that when children participate in Reader’s Theater, I can take a close look at their reading without the children knowing I am analyzing it!
+On Thursday they performed 3 more reader’s theaters, a mystery, a folktale and a fairy tale.
+They had fun!

 We will begin reading Skinnybones by Barbara Park as a class shared reading book.
 Next, we will be reading Fenway and Hattie by Victoria Coe.
-In fact, the author, Victoria Coe will be visiting the 4th grade classes in early October.
-She does a wonderful presentation for the children.
-I am requesting that your child have a copy of each book by Friday September 14 as I am anxious to begin our reading program in the class!
+I am requesting that your child have a copy of each book by Friday September 13 as I am anxious to begin our reading program in the class!
 Thank you so very much for getting each of them!
+I appreciate your support!

 The class did a math placement test this week for me to analyze their math strengths and weaknesses.
 The results of this test do not affect their report card grades; they give me important information regarding learned and retained math skills so I can gear instruction based on the data.

 Fr Stamm paid us a visit on Thursday.
 He asked about their summer and gave them a special blessing!

 We had an awesome discussion this morning.
 I read about St Teresa Of Calcutta and we discussed how she devoted her life to helping others.
 We talked about she felt that we should do small things with “great love”.
 The children shared the many ways your families do charity work, and shared examples of how your family serves the poor or help others in need.
 You are fantastic parents and great role models for your children!

 Looking ahead to next week the children will have their first spelling list.
 There will be homework in spelling each day, in addition to math.
 I will be gradually easing them into the fourth-grade curriculum.